 Somehow, seeing the buds and the birds and the medley of green filled me with a tangible sense of hope and enthusiasm for whatever the future might bring.
 The sleepless nights and debilitating bouts of self-doubt I would surely encounter seemed almost manageable in the context of Mother Nature’s grand awakening.
 Deep within, I believed that no matter how ineptly I nursed the smallish beings in question or how spectacularly wrong I swaddled said infants, all would be well.
 My parenting days, though stunningly imperfect, would fill my cup, bind me inextricably to my brood and leave me wondering how I could ever function without them.
 The spring had arrived after all, and the canvas of my world had been painted with broad strokes of vibrant color and punctuated with untold joy.

 Of course, it could be the birthdays we celebrate at this time of year that make the season so special.
 There are four if you count my husband’s—all within a span of three weeks—and I can’t help but indelibly etch in my mind all the cakes and candles, all the meals at fancy restaurants with friends and family and the countless parties with giddified bunches of little girls crowding around to see what bit of wonderfulness so-and-so happened to have unwrapped.
 And let us not forget the slumber parties.
 Lord knows I won’t.

 Then again, it might simply be Easter, the mother of grand awakenings, that makes this time so very dear.
 Egg hunts and wicker baskets.
 Frilly dresses and shiny shoes.
 Palm fronds and penitence.
 Spiritually stirring events that cause me to ponder the true meaning of awakening, rendering me awestruck far beyond the month of April.

-Planet Mom: It’s where I live (searching desperately for the pause button).
-Visit me there at www.facebook.com/NotesfromPlanetMom.
+Planet Mom: It’s where I live (savoring every drop of spring).
+Visit me there at www.facebook.com/NotesfromPlanetMom